petrobras/3W/dataset/README.md

 # Introduction

-All 3W dataset data files (CSV files in the subdirectories of the [dataset](dataset) directory) are licensed under the [Creative Commons Attribution 4.0 International License][cc-by].
+All 3W Dataset data files (CSV files in the subdirectories of the [dataset](dataset) directory) are licensed under the [Creative Commons Attribution 4.0 International License][cc-by].

 # Release Notes

-Each subsection below contains release notes for a specific 3W dataset version.
+Each subsection below contains release notes for a specific 3W Dataset version.
 Differences from the immediately previous version are highlighted.

 ## 1.0.0